brancz/kube-rbac-proxy/README.md

       --oidc-issuer string                          The URL of the OpenID issuer, only HTTPS scheme will be accepted.
 If set, it will be used to verify the OIDC JSON Web Token (JWT).
       --oidc-sign-alg stringArray                   Supported signing algorithms, default RS256 (default [RS256]) --oidc-username-claim string                  Identifier of the user in JWT claim, by default set to 'email' (default "email")
+      --proxy-endpoints-port int                    The port to securely serve proxy-specific endpoints (such as '/healthz').
+Uses the host from the '--secure-listen-address'.
       --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.
       --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert)
       --tls-cipher-suites strings                   Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used